A short, honest privacy policy.

 What we share

-Nothing.
-There is no third-party analytics SDK, no crash-reporting SDK, no advertising SDK, no tracking pixel, and no telemetry of any kind in the app.
-The app's only network use is downloading the Material 3 system fonts via Flutter's standard rendering — and only if your device hasn't cached them already.
+The app's only other network use is downloading the Material 3 system fonts via Flutter's standard rendering, and only if your device has not cached them already.

 Where your data lives